England thrash West Indies by eight wickets in T20 World Cup as Phil Salt hits 30 runs in an over

 Catch every match from the T20 World Cup, including the final in Barbados on Saturday June 29, live on Sky Sports.

-England stick in Saint Lucia to play South Africa on Friday (3.30pm UK and Ireland), while West Indies travel to Barbados to take on USA on Saturday (1.30am UK and Ireland).
+England stay in Saint Lucia to play South Africa on Friday (3.30pm UK and Ireland), while West Indies travel to Barbados to take on USA on Saturday (1.30am UK and Ireland).